github/stack-graphs/README.md

 guidelines](CONTRIBUTING.md) and our [code of conduct](CODE_OF_CONDUCT.md) for details on how to participate in our community.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as described below, without any additional terms or conditions.

 ## Credits

 Stack graphs are heavily based on the [_scope graphs_][scope graphs] framework